Florida Court Records

 Public members may search court records to find evidence of court events and ensure transparency in court proceedings.
 Through the clerk’s office, they may find court documents like exhibits, docket sheets, orders, opinions, oral arguments, judgments, trial transcripts, and filed documents.

-What kinds of cases have been heard in Orange Superior Court?
+What kinds of cases have been heard in Orange Circuit Court?

-In Orange County, the district court of appeals and the judicial circuit court oversee cases that are beyond the jurisdiction of lower courts.
+In Orange County, the circuit court oversees cases that are beyond the jurisdiction of lower courts.
 Case in point: the judicial circuit court hears civil and equity cases in which the contested amount is above $15,000.
 The courts and cases under their jurisdiction are provided below:

 The 9th District Circuit Court |